 Queries enables developers to get filtered collections of objects that have their database properties mapped in a configuration file and have a criterion class that is derived from CriterionBase and where the criterion class defines the filterable fields.
-All relevant EPiServer Community classes are ready for filtering and retrieval.
-Coding samples using Queries are found in section 2.6.
+All relevant StarCommunity classes are ready for filtering and retrieval.
+Coding samples using Queries are found in section 0.

-The query system is described in the figure below using StarCommunity.
-Modules.
-Blog as an example.
+The query system is described in the figure below usingStarCommunity.Modules.Blogas an example.

-1.2.4 EPiServer Community EntityProviders
+1.2.4.
+StarCommunity EntityProviders

-An EntityProvider is a singleton class that implements StarSuite.Core.Data.IEntityProvider and is responsible for returning instances of a specific type based on a DbDataReader or a unique ID.
-EntityProviders are already defined for all relevant EPiServer Community classes.
+An EntityProvideris a singleton class that implementsStarSuite.Core.Data.IEntityProviderand is responsible for returning instances of a specific type based on a DbDataReader or a unique ID.
+EntityProviders are already defined for all relevant StarCommunity classes.

-Custom EntityProviders are necessary to define whenever third party classes are introduced in the EPiServer Community context (For example custom classes that inherits EPiServer Community classes or implements EPiServer Community interfaces).
-The following code snippets show how to define a custom EntityProvider for the example custom class MylmageGallery that inherits StarCommunity.Modules.ImageGallery.ImageGallery.
+Custom EntityProviders are necessary to define whenever third party classes are introduced in the StarCommunity context (For example custom classesthat inherits StarCommunity classes or implements StarCommunity interfaces).
+The following code snippets shows how to define a custom EntityProvider for the example custom class MyImageGallerythat inherits StarCommunity.Modules.ImageGallery.ImageGallery.

-Now, we need to add the Example.MylmageGalleryEntityProvider to the EntityProvider.config file and thus override the ImageGalleryEntityProvider:
+Now, we need to add the Example.MyImageGalleryEntityProviderto the EntityProvider.config file and thus override the ImageGalleryEntityProvider:

 '''

 <EntityProvider>

-<Name>Exempel.MyImageGalleryEntityProvider, Example
+<Name>Exempel.MyImageGalleryEntityProvider, Example</Name>

 <SupportedTypes>

 <SupportedType>

 <Name>Example.MyImageGallery, Example</Name>

 </SupportedType>

 <SupportedType>

 <Name>StarCommunity.Modules.ImageGallery.ImageGallery,

 StarCommunity.Modules.ImageGallery</Name>

 </SupportedType>

+</SupportedType>

 </SupportedTypes>

-</EntityProvider>

 '''

-From all requests for instances of the type Example.MylmageGallery StarCommunity.Modules.ImageGallery.ImageGallery will be run through Example.MyImageGalleryEntityProvider and thus return an object of the Example.MylmageGallery type.
-Coding examples for creating entities are found in section 0.
+From now on, all requests for instances of the type Example.MyImageGallery and StarCommunity.Modules.ImageGallery.ImageGallery will be run through Example.MyImageGalleryEntityProvider and thus return an object of the Example.MyImageGallerytype.
+Coding examples for creating entities are found in section 3.

-1.2.5 EPiServer Community AttributeDataTypeProviders
+1.2.5.StarCommunity AttributeDataTypeProviders

-An AttributeDataTypeProvider singleton class that implements StarCommunity.Core.Modules.Attributes.DataTypes.IAttributeDataTypeProvider.
-AttributeDataTypeProvider is responsible for returning IAttributeDataType instances made to handle a certain type.
-The IAttributeDataType should be able to translate this type into a primitive type that can be stored in the database.All relevant EPiServer Community classes have AttributeDataTypeProviders defined.
+An AttributeDataTypeProvider singleton class that is а implementsStarCommunity.Core.Modules.Attributes.DataTypes.IAttributeDat aTypeProvider.
+An AttributeDataTypeProvideris responsible for returning made IAttributeDataType instances to handle а certain type.
+The IAttributeDataType should be able to translate this type into a primitive type that can be stored in the database.All relevant StarCommunity classes have AttributeDataTypeProviders defined.
 Custom AttributeDataTypeProviders are necessary to define whenever a custom datatypeis createdthat is used as a value for attributes.
 The following code snippets shows how to define a custom AttributeDataTypeProvider for the example custom class MyClass.